 Attitude.
 Achievers have a can-do attitude that sets them apart from mere dreamers.
-Achievers are sold out to success—no matter the obstacles—and they are willing to put forth the effort and pay the price of success.
+Achievers are sold out to success—no matter the obstacles—and are willing to put forth the effort and pay the price to reach their goals.

 Here are 10 tips to reveal your own can-do attitude: